-There are different tiers and levels for the plans in the Health Insurance Marketplace.
+The plans in the Health Insurance Marketplace have different tiers and levels.
 The different plans are named after precious metals, and they determine the share of your medical expenses covered by your insurer.
-Lower premiums are under Bronze, or Expanded Bronze, but require more out-of-pocket costs.
+Lower premiums are under Bronze or Expanded Bronze but require more out-of-pocket costs.

 Health insurance in Arkansas is broken down into four metal tiers.
 The table below shows the cheapest individual health insurance option by coverage level.

 Your location plays a role in insurance costs.
 However, people in Arkansas’s five largest counites should see the same rates.
 Below are the rates for each county’s cheapest individual and family plans.
 Rates may differ slightly in other parts of the state.